RaphHaddad/blog/content/post/do-you-know-what-i-mean.md

 *Shrugging.
 Source: [Wikimedia Commons](https://commons.wikimedia.org/)*

-Today, I want to highlight some of the other phrases I'll be trying to actively avoid in my dad-to-day speech.
+Today, I want to highlight some of the other phrases I'll be trying to actively avoid in my day-to-day speech.
 These are:

 ## "Do you what I mean?”
 I've got a habit of immediately using this phrase after I've explained something.
 The problem is that I use this phrase when I know that I haven’t explained something properly.
 Out of fear I place the onus of understanding on the receiver instead of honestly recognising that it is my responsibility to ensure understanding.

 Instead of saying “do you know what I mean”.
 What I will start doing is to be honest in conversations and make clear that I’m struggling to explain a theory or concept and to ask people to be patient with me.
 I will also try to replace it with phrases such as “Have I explained myself properly?”, “Do you need any more information from me?”, and “Please tell me if I didn’t make sense”.
-These phrases assume that it is my responsibility to explain a concepts.
+These phrases assume that it is my responsibility to explain concepts.
 People aren’t mind readers after all!

 ## "Yeah?.."
 After I have given my opinion on certain matters, I often follow it up with a question “yeah?”.
 The problem with using this phrase is that I am blinded to the fact that my opinion could be wrong.
 By using this phrase, I’ve basically asked for a validation or a rejection of my opinion.
 A lot of the time though, the world isn’t so black and white and I should be more open to divergent opinions from others.